NorwegianVeterinaryInstitute/Galaxy_wrapper_genin2/genin2_conda_recipe/build_commands.md

 conda deactivate
 ```

-- added the requirements to conda recipie
+- added the requirements to conda recipie'
+needed to ajust some requirements because one was not yet in conda forge

 # creating the conda build environemnt